*A Brief History of the Club*

 In the early quest for information on training techniques, approaches were made to the Police Dog Training School in Trentham for some advice, to which they replied and sent some useful information.
 Wayne Tong made most of the early wooden equipment and Pam, his wife, and others painted it (brown!!) - David made the seesaw.
 Early training gear was pretty basic with big cardboard boxes from washing machines and other appliances, used as tunnels and an old cable reel used as a stay table.

 The first club member to become Obedience Champion was Barbara Massey with her German Shepherd Dog, Bonny.
 Other club members to achieve Obedience Champion status are Anthony Scott and his Golden Retriever Beau, more recently, October 2008, Ed Knynenburg with his dobermann Tui.
 This combination also went on to gain their Obedience Grand Champion title in 2012.
-The clubs latest crowned Obedience Champion was Ed Knynenburg, again, this time with his young dobermann Wodan in October 2014.

 We have yet to achieve any Agility Champions in the club but Anne Cozens and Suzie were the first to make it to Senior Class.
 Suzie was later joined by three other members who made it to senior level.

 The club became Whangarei Dog Training Association in 1996 to reflect the addition of the sport of Agility to its training regime.
 Crys and Nigel Mewitt were heavily involved in the promotion and development of the sport of Agility in the club.

 The first Agility Championship Show was held in November 1999 at Otaika Sports Park.